rails/rails/guides/source/active_support_core_extensions.md

 "visualEffect".underscore # => "visual_effect"
 ```

-+underscore+ accepts no argument though.
+`underscore` accepts no argument though.

-Rails class and module autoloading uses +underscore+ to infer the relative path without extension of a file that would define a given missing constant:
+Rails class and module autoloading uses `underscore` to infer the relative path without extension of a file that would define a given missing constant:

 ```ruby
 # active_support/dependencies.rb